simonneutert/sinatras-skeleton/README.md

 I started working my way through the sinatra docs, aiming for a setup that can easily be modeled to a basic use case.

+---

+> Have you tried Roda, Sequel and Rodauth?

+Yes!
+And I totally use that setup whenever possible (November 2021) and you should try at least roda as a POC 😎 I am 100 % serious!
+There's nothing wrong with sinatra, but roda kills it - give its plugins and how you do thing a grind.
+The journy will undoubtedly make you a better (ruby) programmer.

 ## <a name="what"></a>What is in?

 I want this Sinatra boilerplate app to: